CALL FOR APPLICATIONS 2024 (30.1. 2024)

 Day of Physiology and Medicine for Undergraduate Students 2024 (23.1.
 2024)

 Are you studying a natural science or medical degree?
 We have prepared a special open day for you, offering interesting topics for your bachelor or master thesis and topics for PhD studies.
-Scientists from IPHYS will present them to you in the morning session (hybrid form – at present and online) and you will have the opportunity to take a look directly into their laboratories in the afternoon.
-More information
+Program and registration

 Kateryna Semenovykh received the Martina Roeselová Foundation Grant (20.12.
 2022)